 Loss allowances on bank balances and debt investments measured at FVOCI are always measured at an amount equal to 12-month ECLs.
-The Group considers bank balances and term deposit receipts to have a low risk level when their credit risk rating is equivalent to the globally understood definition of "investment grade".
+The Group considers cash and cash equivalents and investments in term deposit to have a low risk level when their credit risk rating is equivalent to the globally understood definition of "investment grade".